The Furniture From The Barn Guide to Buying and Sizing a Hall Tree

-A hall tree does more than catch coats.
-It gives your family a place to sit, store shoes, hang bags, and keep everyday things ready by the door.
-This guide explains what a hall tree is, how to measure for one, and how Furniture From The Barn can help you choose (or design) the right piece for your home.
+A hall tree does more than hold coats.
+It gives your family a place to sit, store shoes, hang bags, and keep everyday essentials ready by the door.
+This guide explains what a hall tree is, how to measure for one, and how Furniture From The Barn can help you choose, or design, the right piece for your home.

-Every hall tree we build is made from solid wood and built one at a time.
-We work with reclaimed barn wood and premium American hardwoods so your hall tree feels like it truly belongs in your home.
+Every hall tree we build is made from solid wood and crafted one at a time.
+We work with reclaimed barn wood and premium American hardwoods so each piece feels substantial, useful, and truly at home in your space.

 What Is a Hall Tree?

-- A bench seat to sit on while you put on or take off shoes
+- a bench seat for putting on or taking off shoes

-- A solid wood back panel with coat hooks attached
+- a solid wood back panel with coat hooks

-- Optional side cabinets for extra storage on the right or left side
+- optional side cabinets on the right or left for additional storage

-Everything is made together as one piece, so the backing, bench, storage, and hooks all work as a single design.
-That's what makes a hall tree feel like furniture, not just a row of hooks.
+Because everything is built together as one piece, the bench, backing, hooks, and storage all work as a unified design.
+That’s what makes a hall tree feel like real furniture, not just a wall with hooks.

 Where Hall Trees Are Used

-Hall trees are mainly used in high-traffic areas where people are always coming and going:
+Hall trees are most useful in high-traffic areas where people are constantly coming and going.
+Common places include:

-- Garage entries that come into a laundry room or mudroom
+- garage entries that open into a laundry room or mudroom

-- Apartment entryways, especially smaller spaces like New York City apartments
+- apartment entryways, especially smaller spaces such as New York City apartments

-They're especially helpful for families and pet owners.
-Kids can drop backpacks in the same spot every day so they're easy to grab in the morning.
-Dog leashes and bags live by the door instead of disappearing into a drawer.
-Keys, hats, and bags have a predictable home.
+They’re especially helpful for families and pet owners.
+Backpacks can land in the same place every day, dog leashes and bags stay by the door, and keys, hats, and everyday bags have a predictable home instead of getting scattered around the house.

 How to Measure for a Hall Tree

-Measuring is simple, and if you're unsure, we're happy to walk you through it.
+Measuring for a hall tree is simpler than most people expect, and if you’re unsure, we’re always happy to walk you through it.

-Decide exactly where the hall tree will go: next to the front door, in a mudroom, along a hallway, or by a garage entry.
-Make sure there is a clear, flat stretch of wall.
+Decide exactly where the hall tree will go, whether that’s next to the front door, in a mudroom, along a hallway, or by a garage entry.
+Start with a clear, flat stretch of wall.

-Most homes have ceilings around 8 or 9 feet.
+Most homes have ceilings around 8 or 9 feet high.
 Our standard hall tree heights are 72 inches and 84 inches.
-We do not recommend going taller than 84 inches because it becomes hard to reach overhead storage comfortably.
+We generally do not recommend going taller than 84 inches, because overhead storage becomes less comfortable to reach.

-Measure the available wall space from side to side.
-Because our hall trees are made to order, we can build to just about any width.
-If the hall tree will be freestanding, many people like to leave a little "wiggle room" on each side instead of filling the wall from edge to edge.
+Measure the full wall space from side to side.
+Because our hall trees are built to order, we can make them in a wide range of widths.
+If the piece will be freestanding, many customers prefer to leave a little wiggle room on each side rather than filling the wall exactly.

 Depth is often the most important measurement.
-Our standard bench depth is 19 inches, which is very comfortable to sit on and gives good storage below.
-We can make hall trees less deep for narrow spaces, but we prefer not to go below 15 inches.
+Our standard bench depth is 19 inches, which provides comfortable seating and useful storage below.
+We can build shallower hall trees for narrow spaces, but we prefer not to go below 15 inches.
 At that depth, we strongly recommend attaching the piece to the wall for stability.

-In front of the bench, it's ideal to have around 36 inches of walking space.
-In small entries, you can sometimes work with less—around 30 inches—but it's important to think through how people will pass by the hall tree and open nearby doors.
+In front of the bench, about 36 inches of walking space is ideal.
+In tighter entryways, you can sometimes work with closer to 30 inches, but it’s important to think through how people will move past the hall tree and whether nearby doors can still open comfortably.

-If there are doors that open near the hall tree, make sure the bench and any side cabinets won't interfere with the door swing.
-For semi-built-in installations where you want to fill the entire wall, we often recommend removing the baseboard and attaching the hall tree to the wall so it sits tight and secure.
+If there are doors near the hall tree, make sure the bench and any side cabinets won’t interfere with the door swing.
+For semi-built-in installations where you want the piece to fill the wall, we often recommend removing the baseboard and securing the hall tree to the wall so it sits tight and stable.

-At Furniture From The Barn, we've found a few dimensions that work well in most homes:
+At Furniture From The Barn, we’ve found that a few tried-and-true dimensions work especially well in most homes.

 | Height | 72" or 84" (standard) |